davidpeckham/sublime-filterlines/README.md

 * `case_sensitive_string_search`:  set this to true to make string search case-sensitive (default is false)
 * `use_new_buffer_for_filter_results`:  set this to false to overwrite the current buffer
 * `preserve_search`:  if true, remembers your latest search string or regex and uses it for your next search
+* `invert_search`:  if true, find lines that do not match (useful when progressively eliminating noise in log files)

 ## Feedback ##